 10. Carriage of Goods

 10.1 Carriage will be chargeable on all sales under £200.
-This will be at the rate of £10 for individual orders under 20Kg.
+This will be at the rate of £15 and deliveries will be made only within UK Cities.
+Some post codes within the UK require a surcharge because of their remoteness.
+Please contact a representative of Z10 Safety for more information.
 Larger orders will be by pallet and at the cost of the buyer.
 Collection by the buyers own couriers is permitted with 1 days’ notice.

 11. Supply of Services